skyla643/skyla643/README.md

 ## 🚨 We’re Raising for SCANON.AI — Join the Mission

 **Scanon.ai** is an offline, AI-powered anonymization engine for those who vanish by design.
-It detects and blurs **faces, license plates, and tattoos** in real time, without uploading a single byte.
+It detects and blurs **faces, license plates, and tattoos** in real time — without uploading a single byte.

 🛠 Built for:
 - Investigative journalists